-An applied mathematics major focusing on problems that can be mathematically analyzed and solved, including models for perfecting global positioning systems, analyzing cost-effectiveness in manufacturing processes, or improving digital encryption software.
+RIT’s applied mathematics bachelor’s degree focuses on mathematically analyzing and solving problems such as models for perfecting global positioning systems, analyzing cost-effectiveness in manufacturing processes, or improving digital encryption software.

 The School of Mathematics and Statistics equips its graduates with a deep understanding of math principles, a toolbox for applying those skills to real-world problems, and the ability to easily express complex ideas.
 Our graduate programs introduce students to rigorous advanced applied mathematical and statistical methodology.
 Students realize the potential for that cutting-edge methodology as a general tool in the study of exciting problems in science, business, and industry.